rabbit-ear/rabbit-ear/readme.md

 # overview

-This library assists the user in encoding, modifying, and rendering origami models.
-Origami models are encoded as [FOLD](https://github.com/edemaine/FOLD/) objects, which is a graph data structure format.
-Rabbit Ear contains methods for modifying FOLD graphs, a small math library, an SVG and WebGL rendering library, and various origami-specific calculations.
+This library assists in encoding, modifying, and rendering origami models.
+Origami models are encoded in [FOLD](https://github.com/edemaine/FOLD/) format, which is a mesh based data structure.
+Rabbit Ear contains methods for modifying FOLD graphs, a math library, an SVG and WebGL rendering library, and various methods for making origami-related calculations.

 # learn